-&lt;sup>1 This is also the case of Sub Saharan Africa, where absence levels are above 20 per cent and in same countries even 50 per cent (Service Delivery Indicators, 2015).
+1 This is also the case of Sub Saharan Africa, where absence levels are above 20 per cent

-The Association for the Empowerment of Workers and Farmers in India was the first organization to introduce a social accountability initiative, through social audits in the early 1990s (Maru, 2010).
-Association workers read out government accounts and expenditure records at community meetings, and then invited villagers to testify to any discrepancies between official records and the villagers' personal experience.
+The Association for the Empowerment of Workers and Farmers in India was the first organization to introduce a social accountability initiative, through social audits in the early 1990s (Maru, 2010).2 Association workers read out government accounts and expenditure records at community meetings, and then invited villagers to testify to any discrepancies between official records and the villagers' personal experience.
 Since then, a range of different community monitoring initiatives has been implemented.
 The four major categories of such interventions are information campaigns, scorecards/citizen report cards, social audits, and grievance redress mechanisms.
 These four sub-categories of community monitoring share two common elements: